LuxciumProject/pop-n-lock-theme-vscode/README.md

 ### Breaking Changes possible ⚠️

-Pop N' Lock Theme by Luxcium ✨ TSA/ASD 🧩 (PREVIEW will change in future release)
+Pop N' Lock Theme by Luxcium ✨ TSA/ASD 🧩 (PREVIEW may change in future release)

-Pop N' Lock Theme by Luxcium ✨ Alexis's Black ⛷ (PREVIEW will change in future release)
+Pop N' Lock Theme by Luxcium ✨ Alexis's Black ⛷ (PREVIEW may change in future release)

 **Experimental PREVIEWS are subject to change in a future release.
 It will be splited in separate themes.
-You may have to reinstall the themes after...**
+You may have to reinstall the themes after by removing from your config files and adding back...**

 ## About